Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: Fully Numeric Predictor-Corrector Aerocapture Guidance (FNPAG)

-The FNPAG Algorithm is a state-of-the-art numeric predictor-corrector bank angle modulation aerocapture guidance algorithm.~\cite{lu_optimal_2015} In this study, FNPAG with optimal apoapsis targeting (Mode 1) with lateral logic targeting inclination is employed, as presented in Algorithm \ref{alg:fnpag}.
-To derive FNPAG, Lu proves that the optimal solution to the apoapsis targeting problem for aerocapture has a bang-bang structure, assuming that 1) the objective function is only a function of the terminal longitudinal variables ($r_f, V_f, \gamma_f$) and 2) bank angle is the only control variable. \cite{lu_optimal_2015} Because of this, an FNPAG trajectory is divided into two phases.
-In Phase 1, the vehicle flies at a small initial bank angle $\sigma_0$ until the optimal switching time, after which it flies at a larger bank angle $\sigma_f$ in Phase 2.
+The FNPAG Algorithm is a state-of-the-art numeric predictor-corrector bank angle modulation aerocapture guidance algorithm~\cite{lu_optimal_2015}.
+In this study, an augmented version of FNPAG with optimal apoapsis targeting (Mode 1) with modified lateral logic targeting orbit inclination~\cite{smith_predictive_nodate} is employed, as presented in Algorithm \ref{alg:fnpag}.
+To derive FNPAG, Lu et al. prove that the optimal solution to the apoapsis targeting problem for aerocapture has a bang-bang structure, assuming that 1) the objective function is only a function of the terminal longitudinal variables ($r_f, V_f, \gamma_f$) and 2) bank angle is the only control variable \cite{lu_optimal_2015}.\footnote{Lu et al. also assume a non-rotating planet and spherical gravity model.} Because of this, an FNPAG trajectory is divided into two phases.
+In phase 1, the vehicle flies at a small initial bank angle $\sigma_0$ until the optimal switching time, after which guidance assumes the vehicle flies at a larger bank angle $\sigma_d$ in phase 2.

 When the truth and guidance models are identical, the bang-bang control structure is sufficient to reach the apoapsis target.
-However, discrepancies between the truth and the onboard guidance model result in the vehicle failing to achieve the desired apoapsis target by maintaining a constant $\sigma_f$ in Phase 2.
-This occurs because the optimal $\sigma_f$ is found without accounting for the true parameters.
-To address this, in Phase 2, a bank angle that minimizes apoapsis radius error is found at each guidance cycle.
+However, discrepancies between the truth and the onboard guidance model result in the vehicle failing to achieve the desired apoapsis target by maintaining a constant $\sigma_d$ in phase 2.
+This occurs because the optimal $\sigma_d$ is found without accounting for the true parameters.
+To address this, in phase 2, a bank angle that minimizes apoapsis radius error is found at each guidance cycle.
 This enables FNPAG to adapt to differences between the onboard guidance models and the truth models.
-To find the optimal switching time in Phase 1 and the optimal bank angle in Phase 2, a root-finding problem is solved using initial bracketing and Brent's Method.\cite{brent_algorithms_2013}
+To find the optimal switching time in phase 1 and the optimal bank angle in phase 2, a root-finding problem is solved using initial bracketing and Brent's Method \cite{brent_algorithms_2013}.

-Although many aerocapture studies determine the guidance command by minimizing a function of the apoapsis radius error, this analysis adopts an alternative objective function derived by equating the specific energy at atmospheric exit to the specific energy corresponding to the target apoapsis radius: \cite{rataczak_convex_nodate}
+Although many aerocapture studies determine the guidance command by minimizing a function of the apoapsis radius error, in this paper, we adopt an alternative objective function derived by equating the specific energy at atmospheric exit to the specific energy corresponding to the target apoapsis radius, assuming $J_2$ is negligible \cite{rataczak_convex_nodate}: